 First, we are starting from a weak base.
 The damage inflicted over a long period by the forces of imperialism, feudalism and bureaucrat-capitalism reduced China to a state of poverty and backwardness.
 However, since the founding of the People's Republic we have achieved signal successes in economic construction, established a fairly comprehensive industrial system and trained a body of technical personnel.
 From Liberation to last year, the average annual rate of growth in our industry and agriculture was fairly high by world standards.
 Nonetheless, because of our low starting point, China is still one of the world's poor countries.
 Our scientific and technological forces are far from adequate.
 Generally speaking, we are 20 to 30 years behind the advanced countries in the development of science and technology.
-In the past three decades our economy has gone through reversals.
+In the past three decades our economy has gone through two reversals.
 The havoc wrought by Lin Biao and the Gang of Four in the decade 1966-76 has had particularly grave consequences.
-Our present readjustment is aimed precisely at eliminating those consequences.